Council Recommendation on improving the provision of digital skills and competences in education and training

 Improving the provision of digital skills

-To empower Europeans to develop basic, intermediate and advanced digital skills through education and training.
+- aims to empower Europeans to develop basic, intermediate and advanced digital skills through education and training.

-- Joint Research Centre (JRC) report ‘Reviewing Computational Thinking in Compulsory Education’ (published in March 2022)
+- Joint Research Centre (JRC) Reviewing Computational Thinking in Compulsory Education (March 2022)

-- Eurydice study on ’Informatics in School Education’ (September 2022)
+- Eurydice study on Informatics in School Education (September 2022)

 - create guidance on Informatics as a subject, including its principles, concepts and practices in teaching and learning